 I have been practicing law in Vermont since 1979 and am a founding partner of the firm.
 I take great satisfaction in fighting for injured workers or accident victims who are being treated unfairly by insurance companies.

 Before starting my legal career, I worked in many different job settings.
 I was a schoolteacher, hospital aide, factory worker, construction laborer, and farm hand.
 I understand the difficulties that face workers in these different job sites, and the problems that arise when you are injured.

 One important legal issue I helped clarify was the right to vocational rehabilitation for injured workers.
-When my client was denied any meaningful vocational rehabilitation to return her to work, through an unjust interpretation of the law by the Department of Labor, I took her case to the Vermont Supreme Court.
-We won the case, and our client was able to get her Master’s degree in counseling paid for by the insurance company.
-Even more importantly, the decision changed the way the Department of Labor treated all other injured employees in Vermont receiving vocational rehabilitation services.
+When my client was denied any meaningful vocational rehabilitation to return her to work, through a limited and unfair interpretation of the law by the Department of Labor, I took her case to the Vermont Supreme Court.

 I value education and family safety, and over the years I have advocated for improvements in our workers’ compensation system and personal injury laws.
-I am past president of Vermont Attorneys for Justice, and have worked closely with the Vermont legislature to make these improvements.
+I am past president of the Vermont Association for Justice, and have worked closely with the Vermont legislature to make these improvements.